b-ggs/django-template/README.md

-# django3-template
+# django-template

 A template project with:

 - Python 3.10
-- Django 3.2 LTS
+- Django 4.1

 ## Features